DFE-Digital/fh-services/docs/arch/TEMPLATE.md

 <!--
     List of advice gathered to make this decision, including the names and role of advisors and the date each piece of advice was gathered.

+    Before submitting a decision, you are expected to gather advice from all team members or stakeholders who will be affected by the decision.
 -->